My Dinner

 German Asparagus

-1. Peel the asparagus.
-(Do not discard the peel).
-Chop off the wooden bit of the stems.
-Now slice the remaining stem into roughly 2 cm chunks.
+1. Peel the asparagus (don't discard the peel).
+Chop off the woody ends, then cut the rest of the stem into 2 cm chunks.

-3. Now add the asparagus chunks to the broth and boil for a further 20 minutes.
+3. Add asparagus chunks to the broth and boil for another 20 minutes.

-6. Add the asparagus pieces (if you want you can puree the asparagus at this stage) and bring the soup back to boil briefly.
+6. Add asparagus pieces to the broth.
+(You can puree the asparagus at this stage if you prefer a smoother soup.)
+Bring the soup to a brief boil.

-7. Combine the egg yolk and cream, and whisk to a smooth mass.
-Mix into the soup.
-Add lemon juice and add salt and pepper to taste.
+7. Whisk together the egg yolk and cream, then stir into the soup.
+Add a splash of lemon juice, and season with salt and pepper to taste.

 White Asparagus Soup Recipe Steps